-CDC finds three-fourths of people in Massachusetts COVID-19 outbreak were vaccinated
+Mass.
+COVID-19 outbreak mostly infected the vaccinated, CDC finds; few needed hospitalization

 “People should be reassured that if they are fully vaccinated, that they are very likely, highly likely, to be protected against severe or critical illness, the kind of illness that would cause them to be hospitalized or killed by this virus,” said Paul Offit, a vaccine expert at Children’s Hospital of Philadelphia.
 “Vaccines save your life.”

-But the CDC has been grappling with how to communicate to the public about infections able to break through the vaccine’s protection, acknowledging they happen more quickly than many people anticipated, although illness tends to be mild.

-The study’s authors note that Massachusetts has a high vaccination rate and the virus was still able to spread.
+But the CDC has been grappling with how to communicate to the public about infections able to break through the vaccines’ protection, acknowledging they happen more quickly than many people anticipated, although illness tends to be mild.
+The study’s authors note that Massachusetts has a high vaccination rate and yet the virus was still able to spread.

 “Findings from this investigation suggest that even jurisdictions without substantial or high COVID-19 transmission might consider expanding prevention strategies, including masking in indoor public settings regardless of vaccination status,” they write.

-Jennifer Nuzzo, an epidemiologist with the Johns Hopkins Bloomberg School of Public Health, noted that the new CDC guidance on indoor masking for vaccinated people applies to communities with substantial transmission, and Provincetown on July 3 had low levels of virus.
+Jennifer Nuzzo, an epidemiologist with the Johns Hopkins Bloomberg School of Public Health, noted that the new CDC guidance on indoor masking for vaccinated people applies to communities with substantial transmission.
+That criterion would not have included Provincetown, which, according to the CDC report, had no reported new cases on July 3.

 “What this tells us is we need much more context and better data to guide whether and when vaccinated people should wear masks because following CDC’s new guidance wouldn’t have stopped this outbreak from occurring,” Nuzzo said.